WebToolsCAE/dqs/README.md

 ```

 Slash usage:
-`/` 1-slash: used to end a spec or to close command
+`/` 1-slash: used to start a spec or to close command
 `//` 2-slash: used to make a simple connection between elements (only allowed between `DO:create` commands)
 `///` 3-slash: used to target an edit command onto a create command from dqs, use after a create and follow up with an edit (mainly used in overwriting link display text)